Pronouns in English: Object

 Object pronouns are typically in accusative form (e.g., I saw him.) but may also be reflexive (e.g., She saw herself) or independent genitive (e.g., We've got ours.).

 Object of a preposition

 The pronoun object of a preposition is typically in the accusative form but may also be reflexive (e.g., She sent it to herself) or independent genitive (e.g., I hadn't heard of theirs.).
 With but, than, and as in a very formal register, nominative is also possible (e.g., You're taller than me/I.)

 Predicative complement

-A pronoun in predicative complement position is typically in the accusative form.
+A pronoun in predicative complement position is typically in the nominative form.
 Apart from the verb to be, which usually takes the accusative form in informal styles (e.g., It's me, This is him), but the nominative form in formal styles (e.g., It is I, This is he).
 However, a predicate complement may also be in the reflexive form (e.g., She isn't herself today) or the independent genitive form (e.g., It's theirs.).